artur-ciocanu/launch.en/help/extension-dev/edge/data-element-types.md

 >
 >This document also assumes you are familiar with library modules and how they are integrated in tags extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

-Consider a situation where you want to allow users to retrieve a piece of data from the custom data layer.
-Your module may look like this:
+Should you want to allow users to retrieve a piece of data from the custom data layer, your module may look like this example.

 ```js
 module.exports = (context) => {